Annapurna in the Monsoon Day 5: Leaving Chomrong

 Some of the guides struck up a conversation with mine.
 They seemed curious.
 There was a Nepali guide in particular, leanly-fit and with an intelligent face, who kept turning back to stare at me, but much too professional to leave his client to satisfy his curiosity.
 He was kind of cute, actually.

 We have attracted the curiosity before.
 A woman trekking alone with a female Nepali guide and a female Nepali porter?
 Not only that, the woman looked Nepali herself?
 What is this phenomenon?

 Yes, I realised this on arrival in Nepal, ever since the immigration officer waved me over into the Nepali line, thinking I was mistakenly standing in the 'foreigner' line.

 But no, it was not a Nepali client after all.
 Just a Malaysian woman.
 Which, I guess, is still a novelty!

 I asked Devi, whether ordinary Nepalis come to Annapurna to trek like the foreigners do.
 From Kathmandu, for example.
 Not really, she said.
 Although there have been some lately.
 I thought that sounded encouraging.

 In the background, some newly arrived guides were speaking.
 The language sounded familiar.
 Very familiar.

 They were speaking Malay.

 What on earth- ?
-And soon the rest of the train arrived, a group of Malay men jovially joking with each other in that very typical way they do, which was so familiar to me.
-Unsurprisingly they did not travel light.
+Soon the rest of the train arrived, a group of Malay men jovially joking with each other in that very typical way they do, so familiar to me.
+Unsurprisingly, they did not travel light.
 Besides what their porters carried, they themselves carried full loads.
+Let me explain.

 Malaysians travelling to type, travel in groups, and travel with food.
 I knew what they would have, even if they did not open their bags.
 Very likely canned sardines, probably eggs, instant noodles, and possibly also serunding (spiced meat floss).
-Hopefully fish, since they were after all in the sanctuary.
+Hopefully fish, since they were in the sanctuary, after all.